andrerfneves/lightning-address/README.md

 ## Developers

 If you are a developer aiming to introduce support for Lightning Addresses in your application, wallet, check the [DIY](./DIY.md) section.
+[REQUIREMENTS](./REQUIREMENTS.md) has information on requirements (for both sending app and receiving domain).

 ## Bridge Server